surf-visualization/blospray/readme.md

   "thinned out", i.e. there's much less opacity accumulating.
 Also, the `Sampling rate` parameter appears to have no effect.
 It needs further checks wether this is an issue with BLOSPRAY or with OSPRay.
-* Texturing
+* Texturing is not handled
-* HDRI lighting
+* HDRI lighting is not available
-* Motion blur
+* Motion blur is not available
     - This is not supported by OSPRay itself
 * Parallel rendering mode through MPI is supported by OSPRay, but not used in BLOSPRAY yet
 * Slice rendering and isosurfacing on volumes is not working yet
+* In interactive render mode when showing a camera view the rendered view does not match the scene
-* Many errors that can happen during scene sync between Blender and the render server are not caught and/or not reported correctly
+* Many errors that can happen during scene sync between Blender and the render server are not caught and/or not reported correctly.
+Restarting either the render server and/or Blender might be needed in these cases.
 * In many cases only a subset of OSPRay parameters can be set from Blender, either using UI elements or using custom properties
 * Scene management on the render server is not optimal yet.
 I.e. memory usage might increase after each render.
 * Only a few OSPRay materials can be set through the shader editor.
 They also don't work on all types of geometry yet.